Women's World Cup Power Rankings Before Opening Games

 19. Jamaica

-The third of four sides heading to their first Women's World Cup, Jamaica have the potential to excite and have already beaten Chile twice in 2019.
+The third of four sides heading to their first Women's World Cup, Jamaica have the potential to excite and have already beaten Chile twice this year.

-They have only lost once in 2019 but pushed Scotland in the 3-2 defeat at Hampden Park, but can they replicate such performances on the big stage?
+They have only lost once in 2019, and they pushed Scotland in the 3-2 defeat at Hampden Park, but can they replicate such performances on the big stage?

 18. Nigeria